kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 ## Proposal

-TODO: Add other troubleshooting workflows.

-### Pod Troubleshooting with Ephemeral Containers
+### Pod Troubleshooting with Ephemeral Debug Container

 We will add a new command `kubectl debug` that will: